ingolemo/python-lenses/readme.md

 objects in the original state being mutated.
 Without lenses this would take a rather large amount of plumbing to achieve.

+Note that the lens does not make a deep copy of the entire state.
+Objects in the state that do not need to change are reused and no new copies are made.
+This makes lenses more memory efficient than using `copy.deepcopy` for sufficiently large states:

+	>>> old_state.worlds[1] is new_state.worlds[1]
+	True
+	>>> old_state.worlds[2] is new_state.worlds[2]
+	False

 ## TODO

 * add decent api for unbound lenses